anishpc/techresting-website/content/post/hystrix_spring_cloud.md

 ## Hystrix

-Hystrix was designed to solve these types of failures and provides a dashboard for near-realtime monitoring for operations Read this (https://github.com/Netflix/Hystrix/wiki/FAQ%20:%20General#where-does-the-name-come-from) to know where the name comes from.
+This details the origin of the name : https://github.com/Netflix/Hystrix/wiki/FAQ%20:%20General#where-does-the-name-come-from Hystrix was designed to solve these types of failures and provides a dashboard for near-realtime monitoring for operations

 ### Hystrix & Spring Cloud